nikolas-claussen/blender-tissue-cartography/README.md

 - Tools for individual recordings are in a reasonably complete state
 - Tools for dynamic recordings/movies are complete, but not fully tested
-- Tutorials to be written: dynamic surfaces, analysis in 3d
+- Tutorials to be written: analysis in 3d

 ## Installation